Getting Started With Viscosity (Mac)

 Step 6

 Your connection will now appear in the Viscosity menu.
-To connect, select your connect from the menu.
+To connect, select your connection from the menu.
 The menu icon will update to let you know when your new connection has connected.

 Using Viscosity